wabosh/heroku-buildpack-mono/README.md

 3. A [scheduled task](//github.com/AdamBurgess/heroku-buildpack-mono-watcher) checks Jenkins every hour to see if a new build has completed and passed all tests.
 4. If it has, it creates a new commit in [another project](//github.com/AdamBurgess/heroku-buildpack-mono-builder) which makes [Circle CI](//circleci.com/gh/AdamBurgess/heroku-buildpack-mono-builder) start building Mono.
 5. Once completed, it then creates a commit, tag, and release here, which is fetched by Heroku on building your app.

+#### full vs minimal builds
+The builder creates two version of mono:
+1. Full build. ~95mb slug size increase.
+  * Includes everything, including libgdiplus, boehm, libraries (e.g. for use in mkbundle).
+2. Minimal build. ~30mb slug size increase.
+  * Removes shared libraries, boehm, includes, System.Windows.Forms

+For most, the minimal build will work fine, and it is the default.
+Enable the full build if you need its resources or are having problems.

+#### * I want version [x] of Mono.
+How can I get it?

+Create a pull request in [AdamBurgess/heroku-buildpack-mono-builder](//github.com/AdamBurgess/heroku-buildpack-mono-builder) changing the `latest` file to the tag or commit that you want, and I'll merge and see that it builds successfully.